 The study of foreign languages strongly supports the ethos of our School by promoting better understanding of other countries and cultures, thus encouraging the development of tolerance, empathy and consideration for others.
 The Department is made up of a team of three MFL teachers.
 The team is committed to widening students' horizons by sharing their enthusiasm for foreign languages, countries and cultures within the context of high expectations and standards.
-Exchanges take place when possible and teachers also visit the Junior School to give them the benefit of specialist teaching in French and Spanish.
+Exchanges take place when possible.